helto4real/hassio/docker/nginx/readme.md

 ### 1. SSL certificates
 You can see the paths in the log.
 The ssl config are at:
 `/opt/letsencrypt/config/ngingx/ssl.conf` if you used my settings in docker-compose.yaml.
-Mine are in config folder as reference.
+Mine are in config folder (github) as reference.

 ```conf
 # ssl certs